DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Discussion

 \subsection{Related Works}

-Since dataset auditing in DL is an emerging topic, there is only a small number of works surveying this domain.
-Asswad et al.~\cite{asswad2021data} highlighted the importance of protecting data ownership and reviewed several SOTA techniques in a wide range of data ownership.
-Chandrasekaran et al.~\cite{chandrasekaran2021sok} provided a comprehensive study about machine learning governance, including data ownership in machine learning.
-Recently, Du et al.~\cite{du2025sok} presented the first systematic SoK regarding dataset auditing, primarily focusing on surveying existing solutions.
-From the broader perspective of AI copyright protection, the majority of existing work focuses on watermarking techniques for models~\cite{ren2024copyright}, generated content~\cite{ren2024sok, zhao2024sok}, and traditional multimedia~\cite{liu2024survey}.
-Lukas et al.~\cite{lukas2022sok} present a toolbox to evaluate the robustness of DNN watermarking, which is fundamentally different from dataset auditing.
+Since dataset auditing in DL is an emerging topic, there are only a limited number of surveys or benchmarks that have explicitly explored this domain.
+Asswad et al.\citep{asswad2021data} highlighted the importance of protecting data ownership and reviewed representative related techniques.
+Chandrasekaran et al.\citep{chandrasekaran2021sok} provided a comprehensive study on machine learning governance, including data ownership in machine learning.
+Recently, Du et al.~\citep{du2025sok} presented the first systematic SoK regarding dataset auditing, primarily focusing on surveying existing solutions.
+From the broader perspective of AI copyright protection, the majority of existing work focuses on watermarking techniques for models~\citep{ren2024copyright, shao2025sok}, generated content~\citep{ren2024sok, zhao2024sok}, and traditional multimedia~\citep{liu2024survey}.
+Lukas et al.~\citep{lukas2022sok} presented a toolbox to evaluate the robustness of DNN watermarking, which is fundamentally different from dataset auditing.

 Compared with existing work, our paper makes the following four distinct contributions to the field. \textbf{(1)} This paper focuses on a specific scenario (\ie, auditing the usage of a dataset) where existing techniques to watermark other objects are not feasible.
-The dataset is specifically used for training a DL model, and the model is the audit target. \textbf{(2)} This paper aims to provide a novel adversarial angle for evaluating existing dataset auditing methods. \textbf{(3)} Existing works fail to provide a comprehensive benchmark and evaluation regarding the SOTA dataset auditing methods. \textbf{(4)} Existing papers rarely discuss forgery attacks against dataset auditing.
+The dataset is specifically used for training a DL model, and the model is the audit target. \textbf{(2)} This paper aims to provide a novel adversarial angle for evaluating existing dataset auditing methods. \textbf{(3)} Existing works fail to provide a comprehensive benchmark and evaluation regarding the SOTA dataset auditing methods. \textbf{(4)} This paper investigates new attack vectors, such as forgery attacks against dataset auditing, which are rarely discussed in prior papers~\citep{zhu2025evading}.